UNC-optics/CaPuLeT/README.md

 - Ambient Noise Fan
 - Red LED Strips

-This following guide provides a step-by-step walkthrough for building and modifying each of the required components.
-This guide includes diagrams and explanations for assembling each of the final components of the build.
+This following [guide](https://github.com/UNC-optics/CaPuLeT/blob/b9dc13ef048e2fede86db514f3f39af26186ab3a/6-CaPuLeT-Step-by-Step-Guide.pdf) provides a step-by-step walkthrough for building and modifying each of the required components.
+This document includes diagrams and explanations for assembling each of the final components of the build.

 ![](https://github.com/UNC-optics/CaPuLeT/blob/b2931c75089043ed1f3a4fcd5d3362348e77d085/CaPuLeT_Breadboard_Structure.png)